-Where learners with special educational needs, disabilities or health issues are identified as needing support from the Safeguarding Team, the High Needs/ SEND Team (who can provide additional information about specialist organisations) will be informed and consulted to ensure needs are fully met.
-(KCSiE 2023 Para 202).
+Where learners with special educational needs, disabilities or health issues are identified as needing support from the Student Experience and Wellbeing team, the High Needs/SEND Team (who can provide additional information about specialist organisations) will be informed and consulted to ensure needs are fully met.
+(KCSiE 2024).

-Children who identify as lesbian, gay, bi, or trans (LGBTQ+)
+Children who identify as lesbian, gay, bisexual, or gender questioning (LGBTQ+)